 I have been dropping the ball like crazy lately… yeah, I’m a single mom of four that is now working two jobs to make ends meet (some blogging months are good and others we scrape by), but I still think it’s unacceptable for me to do things like…you know, dropping off my kindergartner to school on a day that she doesn’t even have class.

-Yeah, that happened a few weeks ago, and after I cried on my way home from picking her up I decided that I needed to get at least part of a command center done so that I could easily see the school schedules and have a little bit more hope of not being a complete failure at this single parent thing.
+Yeah, that happened a few weeks ago, and after I cried on my way home from picking her up I decided that I needed to get at least part of a command center done and put up so that I could easily see the school schedules and have a little bit more hope of not being a complete failure at this single parent thing.

 I have been missing my decorative cork backsplash, the one that I did at my house back when I was married, and so I decided that I wanted to make something using more of those decorative cork tiles…and wouldn’t you know that I had several of the tiles left over from that project…which is great because I live NOWHERE near a Hobby Lobby.